 I stayed in the Backpackers area in District 1, the place is chaotic and filled with tourists.
 Bus # 152 takes you from the airport to the city centre, walk or take a taxi from thereon.
 The good part is that District 1 is in the heart of the city.
 So you can simply walk to the major places of interest.
 A dorm room would cost you around $ 7- $ 10.
 A private room can cost anywhere between $ 10- $ 20.

 Pham Ngu Lao Street is a hub for hostels, with a new hostel coming up every month!
-It is the main street in the district, however the hostels are located in some extremely narrow alleys.
-Since all of these hostels promise same amenities and services you might have a hard time picking one out of the lot.
+It is the main street in the district, however, the hostels are located in some extremely narrow alleys.
+Since all of these hostels promise the same amenities and services you might have a hard time picking one out of the lot.

-Those are just some of the things that I did during my 5 day stay in Saigon.
-There is so much one can see and explore in this high octane city and if not then just take book and sip some addictive Vietnamese Coffee.
+Those are just some of the things that I did during my 5 days stay in Saigon.
+There is so much one can see and explore in this high-octane city and if not then just take a book and sip some addictive Vietnamese Coffee.
 If you enjoyed this Ho Chi Minh City travel guide you must also read about the tourist scams in Vietnam.
 Have you travelled to Saigon?
 What did you like the most?
 I would love to know about it!
 And if you plan to travel, feel free to ask for suggestions and help.